top of page

 The Reality of High Deductibles

-For instance, if your home is insured for $300,000 and your deductible is set at 3%, you would be responsible for paying $9,000 before seeing any financial assistance from your insurer.
+For instance, if your home is insured for $300,000 and your deductible is set at 3%, you would be responsible for paying $9,000 before receiving any financial assistance from your insurer.
 This kind of financial burden can catch many homeowners off guard, especially in emergencies.

 Consider this: a recent survey indicated that nearly 70% of homeowners do not fully understand how their deductible affects insurance claims.
 Many assume deductibles are fixed amounts, leading to nasty surprises when disaster strikes and they bear costs they thought their insurance would cover.

-Impact on Insurance Claims
+The Impact on Insurance Claims

 Metal Exclusions in Insurance Policies